 With federated machine learning, “the innovation lies in the creation of learning algorithms capable of operating with data stored on the network without having to transfer it to a single location”, explains Marc Tommasi, Magnet Team Leader.

-Last year, the project team won a call for proposals by the CNIL (French National Commission for Information Technology and Civil Liberties) to “deploy federated calculation algorithms within a network of university hospitals in the context of decentralised multicentre clinical trials”, a clear sign of the interest in these new methods.
+The project team won a European project with REACT-EU and, last year they won a call for proposals by the CNIL (French National Commission for Information Technology and Civil Liberties) to “deploy federated calculation algorithms within a network of university hospitals in the context of decentralised multicentre clinical trials”, a clear sign of the interest in these new methods.
 It follows on from an exploratory action called Flamed (Federated Learning and Analytics on Medical Data), which aims to explore a decentralised approach to artificial intelligence applied to the health sector.